 Striking the perfect balance between active outdoor adventure and lively nights out on the town, this 11-day sojourn between Santiago and Buenos Aires has a little (okay, a lot) for everyone.
 Thrillseekers will love hiking the mountains surrounding Santiago, biking between Argentina’s wineries, and exploring the mountains of Tucumán on foot.
 For pleasure-seekers, the big cities promise boundless fun in some of the world’s most dynamic urban settings.
 The itinerary is always fast-paced and filled with optional activities, but don’t sweat it; there’s always time for a breather and a tall glass of malbec.

-Hands-On: Bike and Winery Guided Tour, Luján de Cuyo.
+Your Foodie Moment: Bike and Winery Guided Tour, Luján de Cuyo.
 Hike from Santiago (full-day).
 Winery tour by bicycle from Mendoza (full-day).
 Trek from Tucumán.
 Internal flights.
 All transport between destinations and to/from included activities.

 Hike the mountains perched over Santiago, pedal from winery to winery through Mendoza’s wine country, trek from Tucumán to experience the views, soak in the sophistication and energy of Buenos Aires.